-QoS Ingress Port Policing
+Advanced Configuration, QoS, Port Policing

-- Port The port number for which the configuration below applies. - Enabled Controls whether the policer is enabled on this switch port. - Rate Controls the rate for the policer.
-The default value is 500.
-This value is restricted to 100-1000000 when the "Unit" is "kbps" or "fps", and it is restricted to 1-3300 when the "Unit" is "Mbps" or "kfps". - Unit Controls the unit of measure for the policer rate as kbps, Mbps, fps or kfps.
-The default value is "kbps". - Flow Control If flow control is enabled and the port is in flow control mode, then pause frames are sent instead of discarding frames.
+- Port Port identifier. - Enabled Enables or disables port policing on a port. - Rate Controls the maximum rate for frames entering the ingress queue for a port.
+(Range: 100-1,000,000 kbps/fps, 1-3.300 Mbps/kfps; Default: 500 for all units of measure) - Unit Controls the unit of measure for the policer rate as kbps, Mbps, fps or kfps.
+The default value is kbps. - Flow Control If flow control is enabled and the port is in flow control mode, then pause frames are sent instead of discarding frames.